 Time passes, seagulls wheel and cry and the surf sweeps tirelessly in and out, gathering and re-distributing its flotsam on the shore like a shopkeeper with OCD, “Not like that, like this… no that’s not right, take that out and try this…” Amidst the relentlessly demanding reality and superficial preoccupations of daily life, this is where I come to reclaim my peace.

 I love it at this time of the morning, when there’s still a veil of mist hiding the smooth ripples of a lake at rest and the travails of humanity seem like something imagined.
-The water moves languidly like quicksilver, a tranquil meditation on ease in your own form and the blush of early sunshine brings just enough warmth to the hazy opalescence to make a swim seem the most desirous thing in all the world at this particular moment.
+The water moves languidly, a tranquil meditation on ease in your own form, and the blush of early sunshine brings just enough warmth to the hazy opalescence to make a swim seem the most desirous thing in all the world at this particular moment.